 "She usually only uses it when they're not listening," said Murray.
 "They get so upset when she calls it."

-Brenna Jennings, who blogs at Suburban Snapshots, put her Photoshop skills to good use a few years ago, when she created a Santa "selfie" on her daughter's iPad, leading her then-eight-year-old daughter to think Santa had snapped a quick photo while delivering presents.
+Brenna Jennings, who blogs at Suburban Snapshots, put her Photoshop skills to good use a few years ago, when she created a Santa "selfie" on her daughter's iPad, leading her then-8-year-old daughter to think Santa had snapped a quick photo while delivering presents.

 Jennings says her daughter wrote a letter to Santa, asking that he take a selfie while visiting her home.
 Since she has always embraced technology in her parenting, Jennings was happy to oblige.

-"It was either spend ten minutes making a fake note from Santa explaining why he couldn't leave a selfie, or just make it in Photoshop," said Jennings.
+"It was either spend 10 minutes making a fake note from Santa explaining why he couldn't leave a selfie, or just make it in Photoshop," said Jennings.
 "She loved it and texted it to all three people in her contacts list."